 In NSW, ambulance cover is managed by private health funds.
 However, if you have private health insurance your policy may not cover the cost of an ambulance, as this is dependent on the level of your cover.

-Does my health insurance cover ambulance?
+Does health insurance cover an ambulance ride?

 Ambulances are Covered When Medically Necessary